sparkflows/sparkflows-docs/docs/installation/installation/index.rst

 Installation and Upgrade
 ========================

-Fire Insights can be installed using one of the below binaries and installers as the need be.
+Sparkflows can be installed using one of the below binaries and installers as the need be.

 .. panels::
    :container: container-lg pb-3